 Objects in the red zone are closest to your vehicle and objects in the green zone are further away.
+Object green zone are further away.
 Objects are getting closer to your vehicle as they move from the green zone to the yellow or red zones.